-Rainwater Harvesting To comply with London Plan policy, rainwater harvesting butts should be established for each proposed development.
+Rainwater Harvesting To comply with London Plan policy, a rainwater harvesting butt(s) should be established for the / each proposed development.
 In terms of attenuation storage within this SuDS scheme, the volume of run-off which could be attenuated by Rainwater Harvesting has not been considered within the Preliminary SuDS schematic.

-Permeable paving A 90 m 2 area of permeable paving (underlain with a Type 3 aggregate material) within the proposed driveway areas to a depth of 0.4 m, with a 30% porosity would result in c.
-10.80 m 3 attenuation.

-Total Attenuation Provided 10.80 m 3

-Total Attenuation Required 10.32 m 3
+Green Roof A green roof covering a total area of 52 m 2 (cover area of all roof spaces) is proposed.
+This will provide amenity, biodiversity and water quality benefits while also helping slow down flows.
+This would result in 1.69 m 3 attenuation.
+Rain Garden 20 m 2 of rain gardens with a 0.4 m depth of soil and 0.2 m depth of porous (35% porosity) aggregate, including 0.1 m of storage above the topsoil would provide c.
+3.20 m 3 attenuation.
+Permeable Paving A 163 m 2 area of permeable paving (underlain with a Type 3 aggregate material) within the proposed driveway areas to a depth of 0.3 m, with a 30% porosity would result in 14.67 m 3 attenuation.
+Attenuation Tank An attenuation tank with a length of 5 m, width of 5 m and depth of 1 m under the lawn in the garden of the Site would result in 23.75 m 3 attenuation.
+Total Attenuation Provided 41.62 m 3 Total Attenuation Required 39.79 m 3

-Freeboard Storage Provided 0.48 m 3